 The Basic Process

-The walkaround phase of the OSHA inspection could also deal with employee training records.
-OSHA may ask to see employee human resource files, which should include all training credentials.
-If your company has aerial lift and scissor lift workers, these training credentials need to be in the files.
-If not, expensive fines and penalties are a possibility.
+The walkaround phase of the OSHA safety inspection could also deal with employee training records.
+OSHA may ask to see worker human resource files, include training credentials.
+If you have untrained aerial lift operators, OSHA may levy a costly fine.

-During the walkaround, OSHA can inspect the following aerial lift or scissor lift areas:
+During the walkaround, OSHA can inspect the following areas related to aerial or scissor lifts: